SergioMazariego/DLL-Hunter/README.md

 2. Navigate to the project directory.

-3. Run the script using the following command: python dll_process_hunt.py
+3. Run the script using the following command: `python dll_hunter.py`

 4. The script will scan the running processes and display the processes with DLLs, including their names, PIDs, and DLL paths.